-Spark, Hive, Hbase and Storm are some options which companies are using.
-These technologies enable them to deal with the massive amounts of data in real time.
-These technologies are constantly trying to enhance the companies experience with the big data on day-to-day basis.
+Spark, Hive, HBase and Storm are some options which companies are using.
+These technologies enable them to deal with massive amounts of data in real-time.
+These technologies are constantly trying to enhance the company’s experience with big data on a day-to-day basis.

-There are many projects in Hadoop ecosystem and below we are taking a look at some of the most significant one.
+There are many projects in the Hadoop ecosystem and below we are taking a look at some of the most significant ones.

-This project was born at the company named Powerset, and later it was acquired by the Microsoft.
-Its main goal is to process large amount of data for natural language processing.
-At its core it is a non-relational, distributed database based on the Google’s Big Table.
+This project was born at the company named Powerset, and later it was acquired by Microsoft.
+Its main goal is to process large amounts of data for natural language processing.
+At its core, it is a non-relational, distributed database based on Google’s Big Table.
 It joined the Apache family in 2010.

 It is the new rising star of the Apache ecosystem.
-Developed in UC Berkley, it a fast alternative to the Hadoop’s MapReduce technology and depending upon the application can be 100 times faster.
-Spark developers provide support to the Apache software foundation and also offers a commercial service known as Spark-as-a-Service.
+Developed in UC Berkley, it is a fast alternative to Hadoop’s MapReduce technology and depending upon the application can be 100 times faster.
+Spark developers provide support to the Apache software foundation and also offer a commercial service known as Spark-as-a-Service.

-Originally it was a project of LinkedIn as was developed as a messaging system for the real-time data which is generated and processed by company’s career website and platform and was eventually donated to open source in 2011.
+Originally it was a project of LinkedIn that was developed as a messaging system for the real-time data which is generated and processed by the company’s career website and platform and was eventually donated to open source in 2011.

-It is real time computation system which makes it easy to process the unbounded streams of data reliably.
-Sometimes this technology is described as an alternative to Spark and the company which originally developed it was BackType which was acquired by the Twitter in 2011.
+It is a real-time computation system which makes it easy to process the unbounded streams of data reliably.
+Sometimes this technology is described as an alternative to Spark and the company which originally developed it was BackType which was acquired by Twitter in 2011.

-Flink is a distributed data analysis engine and is used to process the batch and streaming data.
+Flink is a distributed data analysis engine and is used to process batch and streaming data.